gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Leave that to me," Piaerre said confidently.

----
+—

 Erileine offered to share her lunch with Piaerre at midday, but he declined.
 "Mamaere Mayeule's expecting me," he said, tossing a last handful of weeds into the bucket.
-"But don't worry---I'll be back in time."
+"But don't worry—I'll be back in time."

 Erileine rehearsed her story on her way to the Captain's House.  *I